A step change in performance for portable Raman

 Higher Sensitivity

-Measurement of cyclohexane with 830 nm excitation using our WP 830 transmissive f/1.3 spectrometer design yielded 10x more signal in the same measurment time than a conventional f/4 reflective CCT spectrometer, allowing smaller peaks to be easily seen and quantified.
+Measurement of cyclohexane with 830 nm excitation using our transmissive f/1.3 spectrometer design yielded 10x more signal in the same measurement time than a conventional f/4 reflective CCT spectrometer, allowing smaller peaks to be easily seen and quantified.
 This is ideal when capturing brief phenomena, or for detection of weak signals.
 With higher sensitivity, lower laser power levels can be used, minimizing radiant exposure.
 This avoids damage to delicate samples, and reduces risk when identifying potentially explosive unknowns in the field.

 Shorter integration times

 A conventional f/4 reflective CCT spectrometer required 10 s to acquire a scan of coconut oil using 1064 nm excitation with measurable peaks.
-Our WP 1064 transmissive f/1.3 spectrometer acquired the same amount of signal with significantly less noise in just 2 s, allowing peak structure at 1220-1240 cm-1 to be easily resolved.
+Our 1064 nm transmissive f/1.3 spectrometer acquired the same amount of signal with significantly less noise in just 2 s, allowing peak structure at 1220-1240 cm-1 to be easily resolved.
 In fact, at this scan rate, averaging could be used to maximize SNR even further.
 Rapid measurements are ideal for high-throughput scanning in process and industry, and allow better spatial resolution images to be acquired in equivalent time during 2D mapping.

 Lower limit of detection

 While higher sensitivity is desirable, it is ultimately the signal to noise ratio (SNR) that determines the lowest concentration of analyte that can be observed – the limit of detection (LOD).
-In tests of isopropanol at 830 nm excitation, our WP 830 transmissive f/1.3 spectrometer outperformed the conventional f/4 reflective CCT spectrometer by >20x in LOD.
+In tests of isopropanol at 830 nm excitation, our 830 nm transmissive f/1.3 spectrometer outperformed the conventional f/4 reflective CCT spectrometer by >20x in LOD.
 This facilitates trace level detection of analytes in solution or on surfaces; new phenomena or complex mixtures can be analyzed with ease.
 Lower LOD also allows more sensitive detection of taggants, and lower tag concentrations.

 The impact of sample coupling